Xiaomi becomes top smartphone brand globally for 1st time

-New Delhi, Aug 5 (IANS) Xiaomi for the first time has surpassed Samsung and Apple to become the number one smartphone brand in the world in June, a Counterpoint Research showed on Thursday.
+New Delhi: Xiaomi for the first time has surpassed Samsung and Apple to become the number one smartphone brand in the world in June, a Counterpoint Research report showed on Thursday.

 Xiaomi's sales grew 26 per cent (month-on-month) in June, making it the fastest-growing brand for the month.